fostroll/corpuscula/doc/README_ITEMS.md

 Even set threshold to 2 decrease names and patronyms thrice (number of surnames decreases twice).
 But, maybe, it's worth to keep all mistakes.
 Because, if someone make them once, you can meet them again...
-Anyhow, we put to the root directory the original `names.tgz` along with our pruned `Items` files.
+Anyhow, we put to the root directory of ***Corpuscula*** the original `names.tgz` along with our pruned `Items` files.
 We separate surnames from names and patronyms and store it to  `surnames.pickle` file.
 Names and patronyms you can find in `names.pickle` file.

 If you need your own version of names' database, you can change agruments of the call of the function `load_names_db` at the bottom of the `load_names.py`